learn-co-curriculum/dsc-python-loops-and-functions-lab/README.md

 Now, instead of copying and pasting that every time, we can just call it repeatedly!

 Write a function that prompts the user to enter a review index, then prints the relevant review summary.
-The function should be called `review_summary_prompt`, it should take a list of reviews as an argument, and should print information but not return anything.
+The function should be called `review_summary_prompt`, it should take a list of reviews as an argument, and should print information but not return anythi9ng.

 Display the message `"Please enter a review index: "` when prompting for input.
 You can assume that the user will enter a valid index between 0 and 85.

 Hints:

- - Use the built-in `input()` function
+ - Use the built-in `input()` function ([check the documentation here to see how to use it!](https://docs.python.org/3/library/functions.html#input))
  - Remember that this function always returns a string, so you will have to convert the user-supplied index into an integer, otherwise you'll get the error `TypeError: list indices must be integers or slices, not str`
  - If you're wondering about the type of a given variable, you can use the built-in `type()` function